chenghui-lee/chenghui-lee.github.io/_pages/cv.md

 * Oct 2020 - Current : Teaching Assistant
   * Faculty of Computer Science and Information Technology, University of Malaya
   * Duties included:
-    - Demonstrate Java programming exercise in Fundamentals of Programming subject
+    - Demonstrate Java programming exercise in Fundamentals of Programming and Data Structure subject
-    - Prepare assignment question for Fundamentals of Programming subject
+    - Prepare assignment question for both of the subjects mentioned above.

 * Aug 2020 - Current : Software Developer (Backend)
   * eHealth Initiative (UMeHI), University of Malaya